The Graduate School presents two dissertation awards each year, one per category.

 - Nomination letter from major professor addressing all selection criteria and including nominee's current position, if applicable

-- Support letter from member of dissertation committee
+- Support letter from a member of dissertation committee